disco-lang/disco/docs/tutorial/types.rst

 * The type of rational numbers, written ``Rational``, ``Q`` or ``ℚ``, includes all ratios of integers.

-These four types are related to each other in a diamond shape:
+If we consider which types are subsets of other types, we get a picture like this:

 ::